Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

 \subsubsection{Standard and Gravity-Inspired Autoencoders}

 We train gravity-inspired AE and VAE models for each graph.
 For comparison purposes, we also train standard graph AE and VAE from \cite{kipf2016-2}.
-Each of these four models includes a two-layer GCN encoder with 64-dim hidden layer and with out-degree left normalization of $A$ as defined in subsection 3.3.1.
-All models are trained for 200 epochs and return 32-dim latent vector node representations.
-We use Adam optimizer \cite{kingma2014adam}, apply a learning rate of 0.1 for \textit{Cora} and \textit{Citeseer} and 0.2 for \textit{Google}, train models without dropout, performing full-batch gradient descent and using the reparameterization trick \cite{kingma2013vae} for variational autoencoders.
-Also, for \textit{tasks 1 and 3} we picked $\lambda = 1$ (respectively $\lambda = 10$) for \textit{Cora} and \textit{Citeseer} (resp. for \textit{Google}) ; for \textit{task 2} we picked $\lambda = 0.05$ for all three graphs, which we interpret in next subsections.
-All hyperparameters were tuned from AUC score on \textit{task 1} i.e. on general directed link prediction task.
+Each of these four models includes a two-layer GCN encoder with a 64-dimensional hidden layer and with an out-degree left normalization of $A$ as defined in Section 3.3.1.
+All models are trained for 200 epochs and return 32-dimensional latent vectors.
+We use the Adam optimizer \cite{kingma2014adam}, apply a learning rate of 0.1 for \textit{Cora} and \textit{Citeseer} and 0.2 for \textit{Google}, train models without dropout, performing full-batch gradient descent and using the reparameterization trick \cite{kingma2013vae} for variational autoencoders.
+Also, for \textit{tasks 1 and 3}, we picked $\lambda = 1$ (respectively $\lambda = 10$) for \textit{Cora} and \textit{Citeseer} (resp. for \textit{Google}) ; for \textit{task 2} we picked $\lambda = 0.05$ for all three graphs, which we interpret in the next sections.
+All hyperparameters were tuned from the AUC score on \textit{task 1}, i.e., on general directed link prediction task.